Alireza01/CleanStrike-Discord-bot/README.md

-# SpamSweep-Discord-bot
+# CleanStrike
-A powerful Discord moderation bot designed to hunt down spam messages.
-Just reply to a spam message and use /spammer — SpamSweep will scan all channels, threads, and voice chat text, delete identical messages, and ban the users responsible.
-Fast, precise, and safe, it protects your server from raids and repeated spam without touching older or safe messages.
+CleanStrike is a fast and precise Discord moderation bot.
+Reply to a user’s message and use the command to ban them instantly and delete all of their recent messages across every messageable channel (text, threads, voice channel chats, forums).
+Perfect for keeping your server safe from spammers and unwanted content, while respecting admin and owner roles.